Bully (mascot)

 Bully is the official mascot of the Mississippi State University Bulldogs in Starkville, Mississippi, and the name is given to both the costumed mascot and the live bulldog that appears at State games.
 The live mascot Bully is an American Kennel Club registered English Bulldog, and each dog is given the inherited title of "Bully".
 The name "Bully" is traditionally considered a title and not the official name of the specific dog that holds it.

 Association with the Bulldog

 Mississippi State's athletics teams have had a variety of different nicknames throughout the years.
 The teams were called the "Aggies," as a reference to the school's agricultural roots as Mississippi A&M College.
 When the school officially became Mississippi State College in 1932, the teams adopted the nickname "Maroons," as that was the color of their uniforms.
-"Bulldogs" became the official nickname for State teams after the school was granted university status in 1961, but use of the nickname dates back to at least 1905.
+"Bulldogs" became the official nickname for State teams in 1961 after the school had been granted university status a few years prior, but use of the nickname dates back to at least 1905.